 - Monetize & make money from your blog

 You can!
-I offer a Website In A Box service where I will set up your website for you in 24 hours or less.
+I offer a Website In A Box service where I will set up your website for you.

 Let me set up your WordPress site, handle all of the hosting, domain registration, tech stuff, plus plugin and theme installation so that all you have to focus on is writing your blog posts